15 Unique Ways to Get Cultural in Delhi

 Not only are there venues all across the city showcasing visual arts, there’s musical performances, bars and restaurants host Art Week events, Delhiites throw private parties – it’s a huge deal!
 The whole city gets involved.

-Maybe it’s the timing – Delhi Art Week is in December, which can be a dreary, cold time in Delhi.
+Maybe it’s the timing – Delhi Art Week is in winter, which can be a dreary, cold time in Delhi.
 Delhi Art Week gives everyone a reason to get out, get cultural and socialize.

-10. Shop and eat at Central Market Lajpat Nagar
+10. Shop and Eat at Central Market Lajpat Nagar

 a plate of ram laddu being held by the author in Central Market Lajpat Nagar, Delhi